mgifford/drupal-security/src/server.rst

 operating system which you cannot easily uninstall.

 If you are worried about the server's physical security, you can also set up an `encrypted partition`_ on your hard drive.
-If you do this, be awaare that it may introduce performance issues which might cause problems for your server.
+If you do this, be aware that it may introduce performance issues which might cause problems for your server.
 This document will not be covering `how to set up an encrypted drive`_ but depending on the perceived threats, it may be worth implementing.

 Special consideration should be taken when enabling HTTPS for encrypted traffic on "shared host"-type environments (any server hosting more than 1 domain).
-Typically, due to the nature of the protocol, only one https website (domain name) could be hosted per IP.
-However, with `Server Name Indication`_ (SNI), it is now possible to host multiple https domains with distinct TLS certificates on the same IP.
+Typically, due to the nature of the protocol, only one HTTPS website (domain name) could be hosted per IP.
+However, with `Server Name Indication`_ (SNI), it is now possible to host multiple HTTPS domains with distinct TLS certificates on the same IP.
 It must be noted that SNI is dependent on both the client and the server supporting the TLS extension, but most do nowadays.
 Another option, which might be useful if your servers or clients do not support SNI, is using